Laggard start to NASA heavy-lift launch vehicleriles both parties in both houses of Congress

 Frustration with NASA at the slow start of work on a new heavy-lift launch vehicle ordered in last year’s three-year authorization act for the agency has united Democrats and Republicans who are otherwise at loggerheads over future federal spending.
 Engineers reviewing options for the heavy-lift Space Launch System (SLS) that would replace the canceled Ares V will make their final selection no sooner than “late June”—a slip from as early as “late spring”—and NASA has cut the amount ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "House Joins Senate In Rancor Over NASA Heavy-Lifter".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "House Joins Senate In Rancor Over NASA Heavy-Lifter".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.